New Product Introduction for Course Creators (Guide for 2022)

 By following this process you will save time and money.

-And, most important of all, you give your new idea the greatest chance for long-lasting success.
+And, most important of all, you will give your new idea the greatest chance for long-lasting success.

 Depending on your product, this process can become complex with many moving pieces that involve many different people.
 No process can make a complex product introduction easy, but this process can make it easier.